 What was it like to grow up in an interracial, Chinese-Mexican family during the 1950s and 1960s?
 Lucy Estella Lim talks about identity, culture, growing up in a family-owned market, and... fisticuffs.

-In the 1940s, a Jewish family in Colonia Solana is asked to remove their name from their mailbox to discourage other “non-Christians” from moving into the deed-restricted neighborhood.
-This story was excerpted from Stanley Feldman's oral history and broadcast in the context of an Arizona Public Media story about housing discrimination in Tucson.
+In the 1940s, Stanley Feldman’s family was asked to remove their name from their mailbox to discourage other “non-Christians” from moving into the deed-restricted Colonia Solana neighborhood.

 Alva Torres describes the efforts to preserve La Placita during Urban Renewal in the 1960s and 1970s.